 If I do not respond to your request, send it again.
 A non-response does not mean refusal, it means I missed your email (if I am refusing I will say so!).

-Please fill out as many fields for me as you can on the application portals (contact info, department, title).
+Send requests to my ucsd email address and fill out as many fields for me as you can on the application portals (contact info, department, title).
 See my info here.

 It is very unusual for a program to want recommenders to send letters directly to the applicant.
 If you think a program is asking for me to send a letter directly to you, please forward me those instructions to confirm.